U.S. citizenship requirements

 If you are applying for naturalization through lawful permanent residency or marriage, you may be able to file your application 90 days early and before you meet your LPR status requirement.

-Note: SIV recipients’ option to naturalize is through lawful permanent resident (LPR) status category and not military.
+SIV recipients’ option to naturalize is through the lawful permanent resident (LPR) status category and not the military category.

 Next: Learn how to apply for citizenship

-The information on this page comes from trusted sources, including USA.gov and USCIS.gov.
-We aim to offer information in plain language that is easy to understand and updated regularly.
-This page is for guidance.
-USAHello does not give legal advice, nor are any of our materials intended to be taken as legal advice.
+The information on this page comes from USCIS, USA.gov, and other trusted sources.
+We aim to offer easy to understand information that is updated regularly.
+This information is not legal advice.